christian-posta/christian-posta.github.io/_posts/2018-08-10-application-safety-and-correctness-cannot-be-offloaded-to-istio-or-any-service-mesh.md

 ![](/images/end-to-end/shopping-cart.png)

 When a user clicks "add to cart" they expect to see the item added to their shopping cart.
 In the system, this may involve coordinating calls/call sequencing to a recommendation engine (hey, we added this to the cart, wonder if we can compute recommended offers to go along with it), an inventory service, and others before we actually call the service to insert into the shopping cart.
 We need to be able to handle transforming the message to the different backends, dealing with failures (and rolling back any changes we initiated), and in each one of the services we need to be able to deal with duplicates.
 What if for some reason the call ends up being slow and the user clicks "add to cart" again?
-No amount of reliable infrastructure can save us from a user doing this; we need to detect and implement duplication checking/idempotent services.
+No amount of reliable infrastructure can save us from a user doing this; we need to detect and implement duplication checking/idempotent services in the application.

 ### Application Networking